The Southern Company (NYSE:SO) Stake Raised by Hennion & Walsh Asset Management Inc.

-Hennion & Walsh Asset Management Inc. raised its stake in shares of The Southern Company (NYSE:SO – Get Rating) by 38.6% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 35,653 shares of the utilities provider’s stock after buying an additional 9,924 shares during the period.
-Hennion & Walsh Asset Management Inc.’s holdings in Southern were worth $2,542,000 as of its most recent SEC filing.
+Hennion & Walsh Asset Management Inc. lifted its holdings in The Southern Company (NYSE:SO – Get Rating) by 38.6% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 35,653 shares of the utilities provider’s stock after purchasing an additional 9,924 shares during the period.
+Hennion & Walsh Asset Management Inc.’s holdings in Southern were worth $2,542,000 at the end of the most recent reporting period.

-Several other large investors also recently added to or reduced their stakes in the business.
-Landmark Wealth Management LLC acquired a new stake in shares of Southern in the first quarter valued at $25,000.
-IndexIQ Advisors LLC acquired a new position in shares of Southern in the first quarter valued at $25,000.
-Johnson Midwest Financial LLC bought a new stake in shares of Southern during the 2nd quarter valued at $25,000.
-Rise Advisors LLC acquired a new stake in shares of Southern in the 4th quarter valued at approximately $34,000.
-Finally, Hardy Reed LLC acquired a new stake in Southern during the 1st quarter valued at approximately $36,000.
-62.20% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors have also made changes to their positions in SO.
+Landmark Wealth Management LLC acquired a new stake in shares of Southern in the 1st quarter valued at $25,000.
+IndexIQ Advisors LLC acquired a new position in shares of Southern during the 1st quarter worth about $25,000.
+Johnson Midwest Financial LLC bought a new stake in shares of Southern during the second quarter worth $25,000.
+Rise Advisors LLC bought a new position in Southern during the 4th quarter worth about $34,000.
+Finally, Hardy Reed LLC acquired a new position in shares of Southern during the 1st quarter worth approximately $36,000.
+62.20% of the stock is currently owned by institutional investors.

 Analysts Set New Price Targets